-I share the passion of Saint Anselm of Canterbury (1033 – 1109) who held the idea that the Christian faith is naturally driven to understand the God we worship.
+I am delighted to share the passion of Saint Anselm of Canterbury (1033 – 1109) who held the idea that the Christian faith is naturally driven to understand the God we worship.
 A “faith seeking understanding” as he called it.

-I love to learn, and I adored my graduate years of study at Talbot School of Theology at Biola University.
-There I thrived diving into Philosophy, Philosophical Theology, Ethics and Culture.
 After completing my Masters and my Doctorate in Ministry (c) in these areas, I was blessed to enjoy almost 10 years of teaching adjunct undergraduate philosophy at various colleges on the East coast including the United States Pentagon.
-While I enjoyed academic life just for it’s sheer vibrancy, my unstated mission was really to assist in clearing away stubborn intellectual barriers to faith in Christ that trouble so many seekers in the post-modern and progressive climate of modern culture
+While I enjoyed academic life just for it’s sheer vibrancy, my unstated mission was really to assist in clearing away stubborn intellectual barriers to faith in Christ that trouble so many seekers in the post-modern and progressive climate of modern culture.

 I help others who also wish to pursue this through a simple framework I developed called “Think to Empower Change.”
 I enjoy coaching others to use this framework because striving to become our best is truly for the purpose of serving others better.
 In this we move toward the call of Christ in Matt 22:37 to LOVE God and each other with genuine compassion.